kldptr/Portfolio/AboutMe.md

 ## 📊 What I’ve Done
 - Analyzed datasets in **Looker** to track KPIs and business performance
-- Built **interactive dashboards and reports** to support decision-making
+- Built **interactive dashboards and reports in Looker** to support decision-making
 - Used **Google Sheets** for cleaning, analysis, and trend forecasting

 ## 🌱 What I’m Working On